Reading Time: 5 minutes read

 The Denver Broncos mascot has a great name: Miles.
 The character represents a horse and is named after the famous Mile High Stadium.
 The name also works because Broncos can run for miles, it is easy to remember and to shout, which is great for kids.

-Miles was born on 31 January 1999, when the Broncos became Super Bowl champions for the second time at Miami’s Hard Rock Stadium.
+Miles was born on 31 January 1999, when the Broncos became Super Bowl champions at Miami’s Hard Rock Stadium for the second time.
 In 2001, Miles made his first official appearance as the Broncos mascot.

 “Swoop” 🏈 Philadelphia Eagles